firefly-iii/docs/new-docs/installation/self_hosted.md

 If you wish to use another database such as SQLite or Postgres, please check out the FAQ.

-You need a (MySQL) database and credentials for a user that can access that database.
+You need a (MySQL) database and credentials for a user that has permissions on that database.
 Firefly III creates its own tables.
 Avoid using the root user.

 Several users have created specific guides for their OS and database combination.
 Please keep in mind that Firefly III may have other system requirements.